IFDB/ifdb-engineering-blog/content/post/20171025-static-websites-aws.md

     cat /tmp/distconfig_result.json | jq .Distribution.DomainName

+That value will look something like `d329sw4e8bbqcz.cloudfront.net`.
 If you want to update anything in the config, you can do so by getting the ID and ETag of the newly created distro:

     cat /tmp/distconfig_result.json | jq .Distribution.Id
     cat /tmp/distconfig_result.json | jq .ETag